M7Tro/comp2011/weekFour/arrays/notes.md

 Default cin terminates the input once it sees a whitespace character.
 If you try to initialize a string with input and write 'My name is Sultan' only 'My' will be stored.

+I still can't quite wrap my head around the C strings and the null character \0.

+I will do some more research on this.

+There are two ways of working with strings in C++.
+The C-style and the string class.

+Essentially, there are a few main things I need to understand.
+A character array can be initialized with "" and a '\0' character will be assigned in the end automatically.
+You can also explicitly define it with {} and add a '\0' in the end.
+When calculating the length of a char array with strlen(), it will not count '\0' as a character.
+So "hkust" initialized char array has the '\0' symbol at index 5 and the strlen is 5.